-Recent studies show that agricultural policies and decentralised administrative systems are contributing to permanent productivity declines in Indonesia’s upland catchments.
+Recent studies showed that agricultural policies and decentralised administrative systems are contributing to permanent productivity declines in Indonesia’s upland catchments.
 Policies and land allocation procedures accelerate agricultural expansion into forested catchments, encouraging land use practices that result in soil erosion, soil nutrient loss, flooding, landslides, sedimentation and biodiversity loss.

 In Indonesia, some 48 million people live in and around forest boundaries.
 Most rely on upland landscapes for their livelihoods and economic development, but the loss of agricultural productivity and ecosystem services is leading to increased poverty and food insecurity.

-- Strengthened empirical knowledge base to design and target interventions that achieve better agricultural development with improved natural resource use.
+- Strengthened empirical knowledge base to design and target interventions that achieve better agricultural development with improved natural resource use

 - Assessed policy and decision-making tools that improve public investment choices at village and district levels

 - Equipped local and national policy-makers with the analytical skills that allow them to make improved policy choices

 - Lowered economic costs to communities due to lower sedimentation and flooding

 - Lowered organic and inorganic pollution leading to reduced contamination